jacksund/simmate/docs/getting_started/use_a_cloud_database/connect_to_postgres.md

 ``` bash
 simmate config write
 ```
-This will create a file (e.g., `settings.yaml` or `{conda_env}-settings.yaml`) in your `~/simmate` directory.
+This will create a file (e.g., `settings.yaml`) in your `~/simmate` directory.
 Your teammates can place this file in their own Simmate directory to instantly connect to the same shared database.

 -------------------------------------------------------------------------------